The “Normal” Way to Learn Golf

 What beginners often don’t get early enough

-• What the club is supposed to do through the ball
+- What the club is supposed to do with the ball

 Common Signs You’re Learning the Normal Way

-If you recognize a few of these, you’re not alone:
+If you recognise a few of these, you’re not alone:

 “I’m doing the work… I just don’t know what the work should be.”